readium/webpub-manifest/profiles/divina.md

 }
 ```

-*Example 6: A webtoon is a Divina where images are scrolled in a single continuous strip of content*
+*Example 6: A continuously scrolled publication is a Divina where images are displayed in a single continuous strip of content*

 ```json